Refrigerant Designation Decoder

 -

-For the common refrigerants you get the family, composition, safety class (decoded into toxicity and flammability), ODP, GWP, and glide.
+For common refrigerants you get source-gap display rows for family, composition, safety class, ODP, GWP, and glide.
+These are prompts, not current standard-table certification.

 -